Brli/brli.github.io/_posts/2021-12-11-logi-pop-keys.markdown

 ### Keyboard mapping

-1. Fn reversed, aka. it is default on instead of normal F#
+1. Fn reversed, aka. it is default on instead of normal F1~F12

     if you don't like that behavior, just unlock it from solaar, and switch off.

-2. Snapshot function (Fn+F5): it is default to send composite keystrokes of Windows shortcut, aka.
-Ctrl+Shift+S, just map _that_ sequence to your keyboard shortcut utility of desktop environment.
+2. Snapshot function (Fn+F5): it is default to send composite keystrokes of Windows shortcut, aka. `Meta(Suprt_L)+Shift+S`, just map _that_ sequence to your keyboard shortcut utility of desktop environment.

 3. Wordprocessing buttons missing:

     There is no indication of `Home`, `Pg Up/Down`, `End` buttons, and the emoji shortcuts are unknown to linux

     But it is indeed compiled into shortcut of:

     - Fn+←: Home

     - Fn+→: End

     - Fn+↑: Page up

     - Fn+↓: Page down

 4. misc:

     - F4: minimize all to show desktop, is mapped to `Meta(Super_L)+D`, which can then configured in shortcut utility.

     - F6: mute microphone, is not implemented

     - AI assistant(?) button near delete button: not implemented.

     - Battery level monitor: put `solaar` to tray

     example: put `solaar -w hide -b solaar` to ~/.bashrc